 It depends on the university.
 Many universities like the University of Cambridge or the University of Oxford have people that run their admissions for them, however, other universities will most likely have you speak to alumni, or to lecturers or to people that run the course.
 The reason for this is to make sure that you are actually suitable for the course and who better to ask than the people that will actually be running the course!?

-There can be any number of reasons why universities hold admissions interviews for their prospective students.
+There can be any number of reasons why universities hold university admission interviews for their prospective students.
 Many reasons tend to stem from overcrowding or the overall popularity of a particular course.
 Some universities are unable to meet the demand, so they have an interview process in order to, ahem, separate the wheat from the chaff.
 However, some universities, such as universities that are in the Russell Group of Universities, will have a huge interest in preserving their graduation rates.

 Universities care about their graduation rates and they care about the amount of money that is going to their university.
 The more money that goes in, the more money they can spend on facilities, but funding is only provided if the university can prove that they have a successful turnaround of students.